 That is one reason why MOA (specifically Medical Secretary) is ranked 54th by the US News and World Report among the 100 Best Jobs.

 The MOA profession is large and growing rapidly.
-The U.S. Bureau of Labor Statistics estimates that Medical Office Administration jobs throughout health care will grow by 20 percent between 2016 and 2026, much faster than the average for all occupations.
+ONET estimates that Medical Office Administration jobs throughout health care will grow by 11 percent between 2019 and 2029, faster than the average for all occupations.
 As the large baby-boom population ages and people remain active later in life, the health care industry as a whole will see an increase in the demand for medical personnel, which will only add for the need for a greater number of Medical Office Administrators.

 Once established, MOAs career growth opportunity is limited only by the energy they put into their job and their pursuit of additional education.
 Many Medical Office Administrators have at least a bachelor's degree before entering the field; however, master's degrees also are common.